These white chocolate cranberry granola bites are a tasty, protein and fiber-rich snack to keep on hand for hungry little hands (or big ones).

-- Refrigerate for 1-2 hours. (*This step is super important!
-Once chilled, they hold together much better and are easier to handle and eat).
+- Refrigerate for 1-2 hours, then serve.
+This step is super important!
+Once chilled, they hold together much better and are easier to handle and eat.

-- Serve at will. (or store in the freezer or refrigerator.
-They will stay fresh in the refrigerator for up to a week or for a few months in the freezer.
-I just keep mine in the fridge and pull them out for snacks as needed.)
+These granola bites will stay fresh in the refrigerator for up to a week or for a few months in the freezer.
+I usually keep mine in the fridge and pull them out for snacks as needed.

 Source: Inspired by No-bake Healthy Granola Bites from Mel’s Kitchen Cafe.

 Like these white chocolate cranberry granola bites?
 Pin the recipe to save for later!